yan-soon/tp/docs/DeveloperGuide.md

    Expected: No module information is displayed. _Invalid command format_ message is shown in the result display.

 1. Test case: `searchh cs2100`<br>
-   Expected: No module information is displayed. _Unknown command format_ message is shown in the result display.
+   Expected: No module information is displayed. _Unknown command_ message is shown in the result display.

 #### List all current Tags

 Prerequisites:
-   1. Command must follow the `tag` format.
+   1. Command must follow the `tags` format.

 Test Cases:
-1. Test case: tags<br>
+1. Test case: `tags`<br>
    Expected: All tags currently in use will be shown in the result display.

-1. Test case: tagss<br>
+1. Test case: `tagss`<br>
-   Expected: No tags displayed. _Unknown command format_ message is shown in the result display.
+   Expected: No tags displayed. _Unknown command_ message is shown in the result display.

 ### Saving data